top of page

 If your hair is excessively shedding - for example, if a noticeable amount of hair strands collect on the carpet despite weekly hoovering , then consider that as a sign to do something.
 Rule out thyroid issues, low iron (ferritin) and coeliac gluten intolerance by booking those three blood tests at your local GP practice.
 Go on, do it now.
 If any of these tests come back requiring action then your hair will be suffering and no amount of loving care will improve it, without medical help.

 As a rule of thumb you want your ferritin levels to be 80-100 ug/L (micro-grams per litre) for optimum hair growth.
 You will only be prescribed high-dose iron (which gives you 140mg iron per 5ml teaspoon) if your ferritin levels are below 15 ug/L. So you may need to source your own iron liquid supplement, but be warned that most over-the-counter liquid iron supplements contain wheat (in the form of barley) so are unsuitable if you do turn out to be gluten-intolerant/coeliac.
 Liquid iron is always preferable over iron tablets, as iron tablets will cause unpleasant constipation.
 The slight constipation associated with taking liquid iron can be alleviated by eating 6-12 prunes (or similar) daily.
-If you take an iron-only supplement, make sure that you also take something containing Vitamin C (e.g. a multi-vitamin tablet) as Vitamin C is needed for iron absorption.
+If you take an iron-only supplement, make sure that you also take something containing a high dose of Vitamin C, as a lot of Vitamin C is needed for iron absorption.
+Acerola (made from natural cherries) vitamin C is the best to aim for, e.g. Naturelo brand on eBay.

 If you are diagnosed as having an underactive thyroid, it is definitely a good idea to get your 'thyroid antibodies' checked to see if your issues are cause by Hashimoto's disease (it is estimated that 90% of underactive thyroid issues in the western world are cause by Hashimoto's disease).
 This thyroid antibody testing service is not available on the NHS.
 Using a postal blood testing service such as Medichecks is a good option.
 If your thyroid antibodies are raised then it indicates that you need to work on a multi-pronged approach to managing your Hashimoto's disease, alongside taking your thyroxine.
 Measures include: actively avoiding stress, getting plenty of sleep, avoiding gluten (and possibly soya and dairy), avoiding alcohol, avoiding caffeine, avoiding excessive exercise, caring for gut health and taking thyroid-supporting supplements such as Selenium, Biotin, Glucosamine, Myo-Inositol and L-Glutamine.